Clarifying what each of you owns, as an unmarried couple, with a cohabitation agreement

 Your cohabitation agreement should also cover financial arrangements for children, whether you’ve had them together or they are from a previous relationship.
 It’s essential the children are still supported financially if your relationship ends.

 A cohabitation agreement needs to be practical, fair and reasonable, so it stands up to legal scrutiny if you have to go to court.
-For this reason, it is best to have it drafted by a solicitor.
+For this reason, it is best to have it drafted by experienced cohabitation agreement lawyers.
 With our experience of family law and relationships, we will create a cohabitation agreement that you are happy with, is workable and will be considered legally binding by the courts.
 Please bear in mind that we can only advise one of you, to avoid a possible conflict of interest.
-Your partner should have their own solicitor check the agreement too.
+Your partner should have their own family lawyer check the cohabitation agreement too.

 If you have a cohabitation agreement and later decide to get married, you can both stipulate the agreement should end when you’re married or that it stays in force.
 We can discuss this with you.
 We’ll also be happy to explain the benefits of pre-and post-marital agreements, which can give you continued certainty for the future.